🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Step 04

-Unlike some other poisoning situations, do not attempt to induce vomiting at home without specific veterinary guidance.
-Your vet may instruct you to induce vomiting if you are far from an emergency clinic and the exposure was very recent — but only with their exact protocol.
-Hydrogen peroxide given incorrectly can cause additional harm to an already stressed cat.
+Don’t attempt this at home without specific veterinary guidance.
+Your vet may walk you through it by phone if you’re far from a clinic and the exposure was very recent, but hydrogen peroxide given incorrectly can cause additional harm to an already stressed cat.

 Step 05

-Acute kidney failure sets in during this stage if treatment has not been started.
-Urination may stop entirely, the cat becomes severely lethargic and weak, and neurological signs including disorientation and seizures can occur.
-Prognosis at this stage is significantly worse and some cats do not survive even with aggressive treatment.
+Acute kidney failure sets in if treatment hasn’t started.
+Urination may stop entirely, the cat becomes severely weak, and neurological signs including seizures can occur.
+Prognosis is significantly worse at this stage.

 Which Parts of Lilies Are Toxic to Cats?

-• Flowers and petals — the part most cats are attracted to and the part most likely to be eaten
+• Flowers and petals — the part most cats are attracted to and most likely to be eaten

-• Leaves and stems — equally toxic to flowers despite appearing less appealing
+• Leaves and stems — just as toxic despite looking less appealing

-• Pollen — falls onto surfaces and fur and is ingested through normal grooming; this is how indoor cats are most commonly exposed without directly eating the plant
+• Pollen — falls onto fur and gets ingested through normal grooming, the most common exposure route for indoor cats

-• Vase water — lilies leach toxins into water within hours; a cat drinking from a vase with lilies is exposed to concentrated toxic compounds
+• Vase water — lilies leach toxins into water within hours

-• Roots and bulbs — also toxic and sometimes accessible if lilies are kept in pots with exposed soil
+• Roots and bulbs — also toxic, sometimes accessible in potted plants

 Common Mistakes After Lily Exposure

-• Waiting for symptoms before calling the vet — by the time vomiting starts, the treatment window has already narrowed significantly
+• Waiting for symptoms before calling the vet — the treatment window narrows fast once vomiting starts

-• Assuming a tiny amount is safe — there is no safe amount of true lily for a cat; even pollen exposure is sufficient for lily poisoning in cats to develop
+• Assuming a tiny amount is safe — even pollen exposure is enough

-• Ignoring vase water as a risk — many owners remove the lily plant but leave the vase water, which contains concentrated toxins
+• Ignoring vase water — many owners remove the plant but leave the water, which stays toxic

-• Thinking “pollen-free” lilies are safe — pollen-free varieties still contain nephrotoxic compounds in every other part of the plant
+• Assuming “pollen-free” lilies are safe — every other part of the plant is still toxic

 How to Prevent Lily Poisoning

-The only reliable prevention for lily poisoning in cats is a complete ban on lilies in any home where cats live — no exceptions, no compromises:
+The only reliable prevention is a full ban on lilies in any home with cats:

-• Never bring lilies into a home with cats — check bouquet contents before accepting any floral arrangement as a gift
+• Never bring lilies into a home with cats — check what’s actually in a bouquet before accepting one as a gift

-• Remove lilies from store-bought bouquets before bringing them indoors
+• Remove lilies from store-bought arrangements before bringing them indoors

-• Brief every family member and regular visitor — many lily poisoning cases happen when a well-meaning guest brings flowers
+• Give family and regular visitors a heads-up — a lot of cases happen when a well-meaning guest brings flowers

-• Check outdoor areas accessible to your cat for wild growing lilies, particularly daylilies which grow commonly in gardens
+• Check outdoor areas your cat can access for wild-growing daylilies, common in gardens

 Frequently Asked Questions